mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Routing/routing.md

 <small><small>[Back to Index](../../../index.md)</small></small>

-## Main Track Feature: routing
+## Main Track Feature: basic routing

 This feature provides a basic route calculation (shortest path) based on a [marker track](../MarkerTrack/markertrack.md).
-But for a basic usage of this feature this isn't important.
+But for a usage of the routing feature this isn't important, nevertheless it might be helpful for the understanding.
 The route calculation is using an simple [A\*](https://de.wikipedia.org/wiki/A*-Algorithmus) algorithm.
 There is a further feature [routing hints](../../FurtherFeatures/RoutingHints/hints.md), which is based on this routing feature.